adaltas/node-nikita/src/ldap_schema.coffee.md

     Password for simple authentication.
 *   `uri`
-    LDAP Uniform Resource Identifier(s), "ldapi:///" if true, default to false in which case it will use your openldap client environment configuraiton.
+    LDAP Uniform Resource Identifier(s), "ldapi:///" if true, default to false in which case it will use your openldap client environment configuration.
 *   `name`
     Common name of the schema.
 *   `schema`